 - Determine the best shelter location(s) in the school.
-Basements and/or the center of brick or cement buildings make excellent shelter locations - Shutting off HVAC systems. - If in a room with windows, begin to seal windows and follow Shelter in Place procedures. - Consider restroom and sleep options that minimize or eliminate time spent out of good shelter areas. - Plan on how to feed students and staff. - Plan how to entertain/teach/exercise/work with students. - Plan how to assist and possibly admit parents, who may come to the school during the event.
-Be sure they remove or dust off any fallout contamination from their clothing before joining the sheltered population. - Unavailability of emergency resources. - Special needs and assistance for students and staff, including medications, specialized food, medical and other equipment, and other health, hygiene, and safety needs.
+Basements and/or the center of brick or cement buildings make excellent shelter locations. - Shut off HVAC system. - If in a room with windows, begin to seal windows, and follow shelter in place procedures. - Consider restroom and sleep options that minimize or eliminate time spent out of good shelter areas.

+- Plan on how to feed students and staff. - Plan how to entertain/teach/exercise/work with students. - Plan how to assist and possibly admit parents, who may come to the school during the event.
+Be sure they remove or dust off any fallout contamination from their clothing before joining the sheltered population. - Plan for the unavailability of emergency resource. - Consider special needs and assistance for students and staff, including medications, specialized food, medical and other equipment, and other health, hygiene, and safety needs.